IanOxborrow/Sensible/README.md

 # Sensible Techlauncher

 Welcome to our project landing page!
-From here you should be able to navigate your way through our project documentation.
+From here you can navigate your way through our project documentation.
 If you would like to take a look at our code, please navigate into the 'Sensible' folder.

 ## Team Roles